Devwashere/OpenCore-Legacy-Patcher/README.md

 Noteworthy features of OpenCore Legacy Patcher:

-* Support for macOS Big Sur and Monterey
+* Support for macOS Big Sur and Monterey (Now with Ventura)
 * Native Over the Air(OTA) System Updates
 * Supports Penryn and newer Macs
 * Full support for WPA Wifi and Personal Hotspot on BCM943224 and newer chipsets